 To fill this gap between what institutions can do and what is needed, political philosophers generally appeal to citizens' character.
 A state should cultivate a cluster of liberal or civic virtues in citizens.
-In particular, the liberal state should focus on children, and use state education to teach children to internalise liberal commitments and to develop a set of virtues such as tolerance, open-mindedness, and law-abidingness (e.g. Downing & Thigpen, 1993, p.
-1046; Kymlicka & Norman, 1994; Callan, 1997: Galston, 1991; Rawls, 1971, esp. pp. 467-79; Rawls, 1997).
-This training will produce stable patterns of behaviour later on: it will 'create' the right kinds of liberal citizens (Callan, 1997).
+In particular, the liberal state should focus on children, and use state education to teach children to internalize liberal commitments and to develop a set of virtues such as tolerance, open-mindedness, and law-abidingness (e.g. Downing and Thigpen 1993: 1046; Kymlicka and Norman 1994; Callan 1997; Galston 1991; Rawls 1971: esp.
+467-79; 1997).
+This training will produce stable patterns of behaviour later on: it will 'create' the right kinds of liberal citizens (Callan 1997).

 Political philosophers writing about civic education often pay little attention to the findings of psychology.
-Yet meanwhile in moral philosophy, much has been written about the implications of findings of psychology for theories of moral character and virtue (e.g. Doris, 1998, 2002; Harman, 1999; Miller, 2013; Snow, 2006).
-This chapter examines what liberal political philosophers might draw from that parallel literature and from the findings of psychology more generally when considering how to secure patterns of behaviour from the majority of citizens required for a stable, functioning, or flourishing liberal state.4 I begin by presenting the challenge from the findings of psychology to the traditional model of civic education, with its emphasis on cultivating virtues like tolerance in children, as well as considering why some standard defences against the challenge from psychology offered by virtue ethicists can't save the political philosopher.
-However, the focus of this chapter is on what political philosophers have to gain from psychological research; namely, a set of empirically superior alternatives to civic education as usual.
-I will outline three such alternatives, of local traits, situational factors, and social norms.
+Yet meanwhile in moral philosophy, much has been written about the implications of findings of psychology for theories of moral character and virtue (e.g. Doris 1998 2002; Harman 2000; Miller 2013; Snow 2006).
+This chapter examines what liberal political philosophers might draw from that parallel literature and from the findings of psychology more generally when considering how to secure patterns of behaviour from the majority of citizens required for a stable, functioning, or flourishing liberal state.
+I begin by presenting the challenge from the findings of psychology to the traditional model of civic education, with its emphasis on cultivating virtues like tolerance in children, as well as considering why some standard defences against the challenge from psychology offered by virtue ethicists can't save the political philosopher.
+However, the focus of this chapter is on what political philosophers have to gain from psychological research-namely, a set of empirically superior alternatives to civic education as usual.
+I will outline three such alternatives: of local traits, situational factors, and social norms.